HawaiiLawSchoolTechIncubator/AI-MBE-Benchmark/readme.md

 ![Number of Correct Answers by AI Model](Create%20Graphs/graphs/Number%20of%20Correct%20Answers%20by%20AI%20Model.png)

 The full report also contains a breakdown of the number of correct answers by subject matter, cost, duration, and compared to human performance.

+As I continue to run more models I will put the results in the "Results" folder.
+"NCBE MBE Questions_Answer_HumanChecked.csv" is the original file that the paper was based on.

 ## Raw Data
 The MBE questions from this study cannot be included publically because they belong to the National Conference of Bar Examiners.
 However, they can be purchased at https://store.ncbex.org/mbe-study-aid-download/.